+- 1. Away from identified housing allocations, proposals for new residential development will only be supported if it is filling a gap within the existing Development Boundary as defined on Map 2 and where it meets all the following criteria; - a) it is of a scale, density, layout and design that is compatible with the local rural character as defined in the Misterton Design Code 2022, - a) it does not result in the loss of designated areas of nature conservation as identified on Map 5, - b) it does not result in the loss of the sense of openness created by the Significant Green Gaps that are important to the character of the settlement as identified on Map 7, - c) it incorporates any natural or built features on the site that have heritage or nature conservation value into the scheme where possible,

+&lt;sup>12 The review policies have been numbered consecutively and with a 'R' for Review added to help distinguish them from the made neighbourhood plan policies.

-- All development proposals that are within the Development Boundary defined on Map will be supported where they can demonstrate that they satisfy the principles of sustainable development including; - a) providing new homes of a size, type and tenure that meets local requirements for smaller 2/3 bed dwellings and bungalows; - b) affordable housing of size and tenure to meet the objectively assessed local housing needs of the Parish; - c) infrastructure associated with leisure, recreational pursuits and social and community activities within the Parish; - d) new or expanded businesses within existing employment sites; - e) provides small scale renewable energy facilities. - 2.
-Also, to be supported development should; - a) be of a scale, density, layout and design that is compatible with the local rural character, as defined in the Misterton Design Code 2022; and - b) not result in the loss of designated areas of nature conservation as identified on Map 5; and - c) not result in the loss of the sense of openness created by the Significant Green Gaps that are important to the character of the settlement as identified on Map 7; and - d) incorporate any natural or built features on the site that have heritage or nature conservation value into the scheme where possible; and - e) protect and enhance\ the biodiversity of the site; and - f) promote walking, cycling and the use of public transport; and - g) where applicable, include Sustainable Drainage Schemes (SuDS) that improve biodiversity as well as mitigating surface water flood risk, in accordance with the Drainage Hierarchy (Planning Practice Guidance Paragraph 80); - 3.
-Outside the Development Boundary, proposals will be limited to development which is necessary to support the rural economy or the provision of utilities infrastructure in accordance with the National, District and other policies in this Neighbourhood Plan reflecting the Parish's intrinsic open, rural character. - \ in accordance with biodiversity net gain requirements as set out in national legislation.
+- d) it protects and enhances\ the biodiversity of the site, - e) it promotes walking, cycling and the use of public transport, and - f) it is water efficient in design and, where applicable, it includes Sustainable Drainage Schemes (SuDS) that improve biodiversity as well as mitigating surface water flood risk, in accordance with the Drainage Hierarchy (Planning Practice Guidance Paragraph 80), and - g) it provides a mix and type of housing in accordance with Policy 12R. - 2.
+Outside the Development Boundary, proposals will be limited to development which is necessary to support the rural economy or the provision of utilities infrastructure in accordance with the National, District and other policies in this Neighbourhood Plan reflecting the Parish's intrinsic open, rural character. - \ in accordance with biodiversity net gain requirements as set out in national legislation. - 35.
+For the site allocations policies 14R to 18R see section 19 (page 58 onwards).
+These site specific policies are informed by this overarching approach.